QuEraComputing/bloqade-python/docs/index.md

 ## Contributing to Bloqade

 Bloqade is released under the [Apache License, Version 2.0](https://github.com/QuEraComputing/bloqade-python/blob/main/LICENSE).
-If you'd like the chance to shape the future of [neutral atom]() quantum computation, see our [Contributing Guide](contributing/index.md) for more info!
+If you'd like the chance to shape the future of [neutral atom][neutral-atom-qubits] quantum computation, see our [Contributing Guide](contributing/index.md) for more info!

 [rabi-oscillation-wiki]: https://en.wikipedia.org/wiki/Rabi_cycle
+[neutral-atom-qubits]: home/background.md#neutral-atom-qubits
+[rydberg-hamiltonian]: home/background.md#rydberg-many-body-hamiltonian